-By providing a solid grounding for analytical thinking, report writing and clear communication, biology presents substantial opportunity that underpins theoretical study, develops teamwork and applies practical skills.
+By providing a solid grounding for analytical thinking, statistical analysis, report writing and clear communication, Biology presents substantial opportunities that underpins theoretical study, develops teamwork and applies practical skills.
+Students will be inspired, nurtured and encouraged to question the world they live in.

-Dr L Rickard Head of biology
+Dr L Rickard Head of Biology

-"The role of biology has never been more important than in the recent past.
-For example, virologists, epidemiologists, immunologists and statisticians now work together to produce vaccines, considering the economic implications, producing policy responses and examining public behaviours for the benefit of humanity.
-The A level biology course is current and relevant, containing many different components.
-If you are naturally curious about the world around you, whether you are interested in working in crime scene examination as a forensic scientist or tackling climate change to avoid environmental catastrophe - biology is for you!"
+"The role of Biology has never been more important than in the recent past.
+For example, virologists, epidemiologists, immunologists and statisticians now work together to produce vaccines, to consider the economic implications, produce policy responses and examine public behaviours for the benefit of humanity.
+The A level Biology course is current and relevant, containing many different components.
+If you are naturally curious about the world around you, whether you are interested in working in crime scene examination as a forensic scientist or tackling climate change to avoid environmental catastrophe -Biology is for you!"

-STUDYING BIOLOGY AT WOODBRIDGE
+STUDYING BIOLOGY

-Students will need grade 7 or above in biology GCSE or a grade 7 or above in co-ordinated science.
+Students should have grade 7 or above in Biology GCSE or a grade 7 or above in co-ordinated Science.